samueleksmo/DAT255-Lag1/README.md

 (It might complain about not finding a place to store the data, since MongoDB comes prepared to store data in a folder at c:/data/db.
 If you don´t have a folder like that you can just create one and it should be fine.
 If you need more help regarding installing and starting MongoDB this video guide describes the process in detail: https://www.youtube.com/watch?v=3fj9sx7UXfE&index=14&list=PL55RiY5tL51oGJorjEgl6NVeDbx_fO5jR )

-3. Now you can download or clone this repository from GitHub.
+3.Now you can download or clone this repository from GitHub.

-4. When you have this repository on your computer and the database is running in one terminal, open a new terminal and navigate into the “app” folder from this repository.
+4.When you have this repository on your computer and the database is running in one terminal, open a new terminal and navigate into the “app” folder from this repository.
 Thereafter type the command nodemon app
 This should start the application

-5. Open your browser and go to http://localhost:3000/
+5.Open your browser and go to
+http://localhost:3000/
 The application should now be visible.
 For more information about the application and its functions, read the document Reflektionsrapport.

-6. Enjoy!
+6.Enjoy!